wanghaisheng/appFeedbackAnalyzer/README.md

+# how to improve your app  -see what customer say about app

 A quick attempt at uncovering the biggest pain points and opportunities for popular apps using publicly available qualitative feedback.
 I used AppStore Reviews and Subreddit posts, but this could be easily extended to collect data from several more sources such G2, Trustpilot, Twitter/X, etc.

 Here's an example output for CapCut - a popular video editing tool.
 This insight synthesis took less than 2 hours end to end.
 I included histograms to contextualize the extent of each pain point.
 [https://slides.com/amityalwar/capcut](https://slides.com/amityalwar/capcut/fullscreen)